 - Hence, you obtain your result.

 In conclusion, we have discussed here some easy ways to add 3 months to a date in Excel.
-Not to mention, our ExcelDemy website shows various simple problem-solving methods like this.
+Hopefully, you can create your own work schedule, reminder dates, or custom calendar now in Excel.
 Please feel free to leave any further queries or recommendations in the comment box below.